-The Options Assessment Tool illustrates that there are a range of options that are available to recover these tyres and conveyors, including recycling and energy recovery options.
+The Options Assessment Tool illustrates that there are a range of options available to recover these tyres and conveyor belts, including recycling and energy recovery options.

 The solution to onsite burial of mining ELT&C may involve implementing more than one option (i.e. contract design, reverse logistics, re-treading, recycling and or energy recovery).